kanaria69/Mainecoco/README.md

-## Why was the robot angry?
-Because someone kept pressing his buttons!
+## What did the late tomato say to the early tomato?
+I’ll ketch up